Physics-Informed Convolutional Transformer for Predicting Volatility Surface: Experiments and Analysis

-\paragraph{Exclusion of Volatile Regimes during Training.} To test whether our models perform well in making predictions during historically volatile regimes when they have not been trained on similar data, we first analyze the distribution of volatility data.
+To test whether our models perform well in making predictions during historically volatile regimes when they have not been trained on similar data, we first analyze the distribution of volatility data.
 Figure \ref{fig:vol_dist} shows the volatility values across the total number of dates and per 400 options (strike and maturity pairs) for each date.

 As shown in Figure \ref{fig:vol_dist}, two noticeable periods can be classified as volatile regimes: the breakout of the Subprime Mortgage Crisis and the initial days of the COVID-19 pandemic.
 Calculations show that the $95^{th}$ percentile of this distribution is approximately $0.3093$.
 The dates when the mean of all option volatilities exceeds this statistic are between 2008/9/26 and 2009/5/11 and between 2020/3/5 and 2020/4/21.
 Based on this finding, we retrained our models on two additional training, validation, and test splits of data, as shown in Table \ref{table:3}.
 The validation periods were set similar to the latest 20\% of the training period.